Hōchiyama Kōkan: Career

 After more than two years in makushita, he finally returned to the sekitori ranks in July 2010 after scoring 5-2 at the rank of makushita 1 in May.
-He came through with a winning record of 8-7, securing his kachi-koshi on the final day after four straight losses.
+He came through with a winning record of 8–7, securing his kachi-koshi on the final day after four straight losses.
 He was one of seven rikishi from Sakaigawa stable ranked in jūryō in September 2010, the others being Iwakiyama, Gōeidō, Toyohibiki, Sadanoumi, Sadanofuji and Shironoryū.
 After a solid 9-6 at jūryō 5 in July 2011, he was promoted back to the top division for September after a 23 tournament absence - the fourth longest ever.
 He scored only 5-10 on his return and was immediately demoted back to jūryō, but he ensured with an 8-7 score at jūryō 1 in January 2012 that he was promoted to makuuchi once again for the March 2012 tournament.
 However he failed in his fifth attempt at a top division kachi-koshi, finishing on 4–11.
 In his sixth and final appearance in makuuchi he fared even worse, only scoring 1–14.
 He is the only wrestler in the modern era of sumo to have six top division tournaments without a kachi-koshi.

 Retirement from sumo

 In November 2013, after dropping to the sandanme division for the first time since the beginning of his career, Hōchiyama managed to take the championship.
 He still chose to retire before the beginning of the following January 2014 tournament.
 He had been suffering from chronic lower back pain and diabetes.
 He has remained in sumo as a coach, initially under the toshiyori or elder name of Kimgahama Oyakata.
 He had 29 tournaments at a sekitori rank; normally 30 are required to become an oyakata but Hochiyama was allowed because his stablemaster and previous owner of the stock acted as guarantors, under new Sumo Association rules brought in on November 17, 2013.
 In December 2020 he switched from the Kimgahama name (owned by Okinoumi) to Furiwake (owned by the former Takamisakari).
+In December 2023 he became Dekiyama after exchanging elder stock with former maegashira Sadanofuji, and in May 2024 he changed his elder name again to Tatsutagawa.